 It will take almost two years to build the exteriors and make the interior accessible.

-In 2009, a new gallery is open to visit but everything has still not been explored and we like to think that new discoveries are coming.
+In 2009, a new gallery was opened to visitors but not everything has been explored and we like to think that new discoveries are to come.

-In 2013, the State decided to classify the caves of Maxange for their geological and picturesque character and the Michelin guide awarded them two stars.
+In 2013, the state decided to classify the cave for its geological and picturesque character and the Michelin guide awarded it two stars.

-Today, Maxange is a site that delights young and old alike and is recognized as one of the most beautiful concretion caves in France.
+Today, the Maxange cave is a site that delights young and old alike and is recognised as one of the most beautiful concretion caves in France.

 Angel Caballero decided to name the cave Maxange In remembrance of his father who started the quarry, indeed, the contraction of Maximilian, his father's first name and his.